mulingwa/alx-pre_course/README.md

 My First readme.
-The followng is an introduction to git project number two
+The followng is an introduction to all ALX projects